Battle Against Damnation

-Battle Against Damnation is the second extended play by Japanese heavy metal band Lovebites.
+Battle Against Damnation is the second EP by Japanese power metal band Lovebites.
 The EP was released in Japan on June 6, 2018 by Victor Entertainment, and in Europe and North America two days later by JPU Records.
 It reached number 20 on the Oricon chart and number 24 on Billboard Japan.

 Background and release

 Shocked by the amount of praise they received for their October 2017 first album Awakening from Abyss, Lovebites wanted to quickly put out new music.
 Battle Against Damnation is their first release since guitarist and keyboardist Miyako changed her stage name from Mi-Ya.
 While composing for it, Miyako was thinking of Irish guitarist Gary Moore and Russian composer Sergei Rachmaninoff.
 Several songs that began during the making of this EP were later included on their second album, Clockwork Immortality, released six months later.

 Like all of their releases, Battle Against Damnation was mixed by Mikko Karmila and mastered by Mika Jussila at Finnvox Studios in Helsinki, Finland.
 Also returning, The EasyRabbit CreArtions provided the cover art of a wolf howling at a black sea and red sky, references to two of the EP's song titles; illustrated by Spanish artist David López Gómez and designed by Gómez and Carlos Vincente León.
 The wolf, which first appeared on the band's previous release, symbolizes that by playing the non-mainstream genre of heavy metal Lovebites are a "lone wolf" in the music scene.

 Battle Against Damnation was released in Japan on June 6, 2018 by Victor Entertainment.
 It was released in the United Kingdom and North America by JPU Records two days later.
 The EP was supported by a tour with a single concert on June 28 at Tsutaya O-East, which was filmed and released as a concert video later in the year with the limited edition of Clockwork Immortality.

 Days after the EP's release, Lovebites won the 2018 Metal Hammer Golden Gods Award for Best New Band.
 They performed in Germany at Wacken Open Air on August 4, and in England on the main stage at Bloodstock Open Air on August 10.
 In November, the band held their first European tour that saw them visit the Netherlands, Germany, France and the UK.

 Victor released a limited edition vinyl record version of the EP, titled "Challenge to the Gods" (神々への挑戦, Kamigami e no Chōsen) in Japanese, on October 2, 2019 with new liner notes by Masanori Ito.